Woman Addresses Parents Struggling to Pay Children’s School Fees, Describes Such Payment as “Ransom”

 A Nigerian woman, Nenye Uzowulu, addresses parents who struggle to pay their children’s school fees.

-A woman sparks reactions as she described expensive school fees as ransom.
+A woman starts a debate online after she described the expensive fees parent pay to schools as ransom.
 Photo: Nenye Uzowulu

 Source: TikTok